-The reason for the Indian obsession with fair skin dates back to the days when people from the lower social class often had much darker skin, as compared to the people who were categorically considered higher.
-The inherent thought even to this day in the 21st century is that if you have fair skin, you are superior to others around you.
-Darkness is almost considered to be something that needs a cure.
+The Indian obsession for fair skin dates back to the days when people from the lower social class often had much darker skin, as compared to the people who were categorically considered higher.
+It is an inherent notion in our society, that if you have fair skin, you are considered superior from others.
+Darkness is considered as something that needs a cure.
 This inclination towards fairer skin is mostly observed among Indian women, for reasons as many as stars in the sky.

-Some women feel uncomfortable because they look odd among their peers who are fair, some people face rejection from the dream man they are in love with, and many of us must have faced marriage alliances who want only tall and very fair beautiful looking girls to marry.
-This makes one feel dejected from the society and leads to depression and low self-esteem.
+Some women feel uncomfortable because they are conscious about their appearance, and feel odd among their peers who are fair.
+Fair complexion play a pivotal role in ‘making and breaking’ of relationships; as people face rejection from the dream man they are in love with, and the basic ‘criteria’ of every marriage alliances demands tall ,fair and beautiful looking girls for the groom.
+This makes one feel dejected from the society, which leads to depression and low self-esteem.

-This has grown so much in India, that even the top celebrities also get treatments and remedies done, to get themselves look fairer than what they are.
+This has grown so much in India, that even the top celebrities opt for treatments and remedies, to get themselves look fairer than what they are.

 Let’s have a peep through on how one of our very popular DDLJ actress; Kajol has transformed her dusky tanned skin to a fairer complexion…

-Kajol has graced the big screen of Bollywood for the last 23 years now.
+Kajol, known for her powerhouse performances, has graced the big screen of Bollywood for the last 23 years now.
 She started her career when she was 18, and there was no looking back since then.
-But the one thing that stands out most is the never-before-seen ‘fairness’ of Kajol… One of the highlights of Kajol’s unparalleled beauty has been her dusky complexion, which was far more popular during her younger days in the industry.
+But the one thing that stands out most is the never-before-seen ‘fairness’ of Kajol.
+Kajol’s unparalleled beauty has been her dusky complexion, which was far more popular during her early years in the industry.
 But as years have passed by, it is obvious that she has grown progressively fairer.

 What is the secret behind Kajol’s “Transformation Fairness”?

-In a recent interview actress, Kajol said she didn’t take skincare seriously when she started out in the showbiz industry but realised its value over time.
-Kajol eventually adopted a skincare routine once she realised the importance of skincare and still does it very religiously.
+In a recent interview, the actress said she didn’t take skincare seriously when she started out in the showbiz industry but soon realized its value over time.
+Kajol eventually adopted a skincare routine, once she realized the importance of skincare and follows her beauty regime very religiously.

 These are the best ways to care for your skin, and most importantly yourself!

 On the contrary, studies reveal that it is not just the women who face skin tone discrimination.
-Even a large number of men face it and is a worldwide issue.
+Even a large number of men face it and it has become a worldwide issue.
 We hear about racist comments being passed on Indians and other dark skinned people from all over the world.

 Dr. Priti Shukla to guides you with some facts about skin colour, and some treatments that can help in improving the skin tone.